priyankt68/exploratory_data_analysis/README.md

 Analysis
 ---------

-We try to analyse the percentage Infant Morality Rate in States and Union Territory of India.
+We try to analyse the percentage Infant Morality Rate in States and Union Territory of India